 - Visit our website at mifamiliavota.org for more information.

 Deadline: Interested applicants are encouraged to apply early.
 We are very motivated to hire quickly.
-Posted position will close May 31, 2019.
-What date to you what to close this posting

 The above statements are intended to describe the general nature and level of work being performed by the person holding this position.
 It is not an exhaustive list of all duties and responsibilities.
 Mi Familia Vota / Mi Familia Vota Education Fund reserves the right to amend and change responsibilities to meet organizational needs as necessary.

 Equal employment opportunity and having a diverse staff are fundamental principles at Mi Familia Vota, where employment and promotional opportunities are based upon individual capabilities and qualifications without regard to race, color, religion, gender, gender identity or expression, pregnancy, sexual orientation, age, national origin, marital status, citizenship, disability, veteran status or any other protected characteristic as established under law.